Jimmy Reid: Later life and death

 Reid retired to Rothesay on the Isle of Bute.
 He died at Inverclyde Royal Hospital on 10 August 2010.
 He had been in poor health for a number of years and had suffered a brain haemorrhage earlier in the week.

 After a private service in Rothesay his hearse was driven into Glasgow for a secular funeral service at the Govan Old Parish Church on 19 August.
 The cortege passed the BAE Systems Surface Ships yard in Govan, one of the shipyards saved after the collapse of UCS, where hundreds of workers had gathered outside in tribute.
 The funeral service was attended by notable figures including Ed Balls, Ed Miliband, Gordon Brown, Alex Salmond, Alex Ferguson and Billy Connolly.

 Reid is survived by his wife Joan, their three daughters and their three granddaughters, one of whom, Joani Reid, was a Labour Party Councillor in the London Borough of Lewisham.
 Since the 2024 General Election, Joani Reid is the Labour Member of Parliament for East Kilbride and Strathaven.

 The Jimmy Reid Foundation, a left-wing think tank and advocacy group, was established in his memory by the Editorial Board of the Scottish Left Review.

+In September 2026 an autobiography co-authored by the writer Brian McGeachan will be published, entitled: Walking with History - The Autobiography of Jimmy Reid.
+It was compiled from fourteen years of in-depth conversations with McGeachan.